Robust $d$-wave altermagnetism in $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family

 The global band structures of the C-type magnetic configuration at typical $U$ values of 0.00, 1.00, 2.00 and 3.00 eV are plotted in \autoref{a} (d).
 It is clearly shown that $\mathrm{RbCr_2Se_2O}$ exhibits $d$-wave altermagnetism governed by $[C_2||C_4]$ symmetry, with spin degeneracy along the $\Gamma$-M path and alternating spin splitting across the M-Y-$\Gamma$ and M-X-$\Gamma$ paths.
 Compared with $\mathrm{KV_2Se_2O}$, $\mathrm{Rb_{1-\delta}V_2Te_2O}$ and $\mathrm{Cs_{1-\delta}V_2Te_2O}$\cite{ex3,ex4,ex5,ex51}, the most distinct difference is that an obvious energy gap exists below the Fermi level in $\mathrm{RbCr_2Se_2O}$.
 As $U$ increases, the bands near the Fermi level become sparse.
-Since the band structure of $\mathrm{Cs_{1-\delta}V_2Te_2O}$ and other systems at $U$=0.00 eV is more consistent with experimental results\cite{ex5,ex51}, we mainly focus on the case of $U$-0.00 eV for $\mathrm{RbCr_2Se_2O}$ in the following discussion, and the essential conclusions are independent of $U$.
+Since the band structure of $\mathrm{Cs_{1-\delta}V_2Te_2O}$ and other systems at $U$=0.00 eV is more consistent with experimental results\cite{ex5,ex51}, we mainly focus on the case of $U$=0.00 eV for $\mathrm{RbCr_2Se_2O}$ in the following discussion, and the essential conclusions are independent of $U$.
 For $\mathrm{RbCr_2Se_2O}$ without uniaxial strain at $U$=0.00 eV, the spin-resolved band structures projected onto sector A and sector B for the C-type AFM configuration are plotted in \autoref {b}.
 The projected band structures show that the two sectors A and B are fully equivalent.
 If each sector carries a net magnetic moment, their moments should be equal in magnitude and constructively additive.
 This differs from the G-type case, where the two sectors exhibit opposite spin polarizations, and any net magnetic moments thus cancel each other out\cite{gsd}.
+The calculated absolute value of the magnetic moment on the Cr atom is 2.89 $\mathrm{\mu_B}$, which is close to that expected for $\mathrm{Cr^{3+}}$ (3 $\mathrm{\mu_B}$).
+The magnetization direction can be determined by the magnetic anisotropy energy (MAE), which is defined as energy difference $E_x$-$E_z$, where $E_x$/$E_z$ is the energy per magnetic primitive cell when the magnetization is along the $x$/$z$ direction.
+The calculated MAE is 210 $\mathrm{\mu eV}$, and the positive value indicates that material $\mathrm{RbCr_2Se_2O}$ exhibits an out-of-plane magnetization direction.

 In our previous work, we proposed that uniaxial strain can induce magnetic moments in C-type $\mathrm{KV_2Se_2O}$, $\mathrm{Rb_{1-\delta}V_2Te_2O}$ and $\mathrm{Cs_{1-\delta}V_2Te_2O}$ systems, whereas the magnetic moment remains zero in the G-type magnetic configuration\cite{gsd}.
 This provides an experimentally feasible strategy to distinguish between C-type and G-type.
 Here, we also investigate the effects of $a$-axis uniaxial strain on electronic structures and magnetic properties of $\mathrm{RbCr_2Se_2O}$ using the strain parameter $a/a_0$ (0.95-1.05), where $a$ and $a_0$ denote the strained and equilibrium lattice constants, respectively.
 The global band structures of $\mathrm{RbCr_2Se_2O}$ with C-type at $a/a_0$=0.96, 0.98, 1.00, 1.02 and 1.04 are shown in \autoref{c}, and those with G-type in FIG.S2\cite{bc}.
 The energy of G-type configuration and the total magnetic moment with C-type and G-type as a function of $a/a_0$ are plotted in \autoref{d}.